archonic/limestone/README.md

 * Turbolinks 5

 ## Features
-* Direct uploading to S3 with Shrine, with progress bar.
-Image processing for resizing.
+* Direct uploading to S3 with ActiveStorage.
+Lazy transform for resizing.
 Demonstrated with user avatars.
 * Subscription management.
 Card update forms.
 * Trial upon registration without credit card.
 * Administrate dashboard lets you CRUD records (ex: users).
 Easy to add more and customize as you like.
 Visit /admin/.